Niki Wories

 Niki Angeneta Wories (born 18 June 1996) is a Dutch figure skater.
-A seven-time Dutch national champion, she has won five senior international medals and qualified for the free skate at three ISU Championships.
+An eight-time Dutch national champion (2015-20, 2025-26), she has won twelve senior international medals and qualified for the free skate at three ISU Championships.

 Personal life

 Niki Wories was born on 18 June 1996 in Almere, Netherlands.
 She is the second daughter of Annelies and Paul Wories.
 She studied at the Johan Cruyff Academy before moving to Quebec, Canada.
 Following her initial retirement in 2022, Wories moved back to the Netherlands.